 Another seemingly obvious factor in increasing youth suicide – and one that is rarely discussed – is the fact that the future doesn’t appear hopeful.
 A 2017 Gallup survey found that only 15% of working adults worldwide are engaged in their jobs.
 Other surveys have found that over 70% of Americans hate their jobs or are completely disengaged.
 This is a depressing situation.
 If young people are told their purpose is to become adults – and they look to adults to see how their future will be – it’s understandable that they might despair.
 And of course, watching adults commit environmental destruction doesn’t help the matter.

 There have certainly been attempts to address the problem of youth suicide.
 These usually take the form of suicide prevention projects.
 While these are well-meaning efforts that undoubtedly provide much-needed support for some youth, they are focused on treating symptoms.
-They still completely fail to address the underlying problem of youth suicide: youth are oppressed and therefore many find life meaningless.
+They still completely fail to address one of the underlying causes of youth suicide: youth are oppressed and therefore many find life meaningless or intolerable.
 Any real solutions to the problem need to focus on improving the living conditions of youth.

 There is hope and a path forward.
 Recognizing youth control and autonomy in their lives is a start.
 Ending violence against youth is another important project.